Showing posts with label Lutheran Theology. Show all posts

 • They differ as form and effect: felicity makes theology speakable, truth makes it real.

-“So shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose.” — Isaiah 55:11
+“So shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it.”
+Isaiah 55:11

 Explicatio

 In Disputatio III, we learned that the Holy Spirit determines which expressions belong within the language of faith T, through the conditions of felicity, the marks that identify speech as rightly spoken in the Spirit.
-In Disputatio IV, we saw that theology possesses twofold truth: internal, corresponding to felicity, and external, corresponding to reality.
+In Disputatio IV, we saw that theology possesses twofold truth: internal, pertaining to felicity, and external, corresponding to reality.
 Here we bring these together.

 This expression can be read in plain words as: